EmmmaTech/Calculator_NX/README.md

 The people on the Switchroot server for helping me on my original Calculator program (this is based on that)

 natinusala and any contributors for making borealis (The License for borealis is in the borealis folder)

+## LICENSE

+Calculator_NX uses the MIT License.
+Read the license for more details.

+Borealis uses the GPLv3 License.
+Read the license contained in the borealis folder for more details.